amir2000.nl photography logo

 Exposure: 1/800 sec | ISO: 160 | Aperture: f/5.0 | Focal Length: 123 mm | © amir2000.nl

-One body breaks the surface while the other hangs above it.
+One body breaks the surface and blows water from the nose while the other hangs above in a tight tuck.

-Water lifts like glass and sketches the motion that used to be there.
+Twin splashes begin to rise like small glass sculptures and sketch the motion that used to be there a moment ago.

 If you appear in these photos and prefer them removed, please contact me through the site contact page and I will take care of it.